alphacentauri82/api-standards/content/standard/http-verbs.md

 ---

 - Use HTTP methods to map CRUD actions on Resources i.e.
-  - POST creates a new Resources in a Collection
+  - POST creates a new Resources in a Collection (see also [201 status](/api-standards/http-code/201) )
   - DELETE removes a Resource
   - GET lists Resources
   - PUT replaces a complete Resource